ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 The `CCPE` environment variables shown above (e.g., `CCPE_ROCM_BUILDER` and `CCPE_IMAGE_FILE`) are set by the loading of the `ccpe/23.12/rocm/5.6.0` module.
 The `CCPE_ROCM_BUILDER` variable holds the path to the script that prepares the containerised environment prior to the installation of the various Python packages listed in `pip-install.sh`.
-You can run `cat ${CCPE_ROCM_BUILDER}` to take a closer look at what is going on.
+You can run `cat ${CCPE_ROCM_BUILDER}` (after loading the `ccpe/23.12/rocm/5.6.0` module) to take a closer look at what is going on.

+Run `sbatch submit-rocm-build.slurm` to establish the containerised Python environment.
+This should take 3-4 minutes to complete.

 We're now ready to run some Python code that makes use of the `func.torch` API, introduced in PyTorch 2.0.0.
-This module API enables the development of purely functional (stateless) neural network models.
+This API enables the development of purely functional (stateless) neural network models.
 The code example below, developed by Mario Dagreda, trains a Physics Informed Neural Network (PINN) to solve a one-dimensional wave equation using `func.torch` and `torchopt` (a functional NN optimiser).
 Please clone [Mario's basic-pinn](https://github.com/madagra/basic-pinn.git) repository to obtain the code.